stsewd/tree-sitter-rst/README.md

 ## Design notes

+- Nodes that contain body elements inside (like lists or directives), are inside a node named 'body'.
 - In RST sections are a big node that contains body elements, here they are just a node containing the title.
   This is to avoid guessing the level of subtitles.